Liège Space Center: History

+Founded in 1959 within the Astrophysics Department of the University of Liège, the CSL originated from the ESA's need for testing and calibration of scientific optical instruments.
 The CSL is run by the space group of the Institute of Astrophysics of the University of Liège.
 The space group, formed in the mid-1960s, began its activities by observations of aurora rocket probes.
 Twenty payloads have been launched, mainly from the base at Kiruna in Sweden.

 In 1972, the space group realized the instrument mapping the sky in ultraviolet light from the European satellite TD-1A.
 This mapping led to catalogs containing new information on more than 30,000 hot stars.
 CSL studied and realized prototypes of some detectors of the Hubble Space Telescope.

 In the early 1980s, CSL participated in the development of the "Halley Multicolour Camera", which embarked aboard the spacecraft Giotto, photographed the nucleus of Halley's Comet in 1986.

 Since 1988, CSL has been prime contractor for the instrument "Extreme Ultraviolet Imaging Telescope" launched on the satellite NASA / ESA SOHO in 1995; it photographed the solar corona.

 CSL has also contributed actively to these projects: